 Do You Know Who You're Hiring?

-In fact, Steven D. Levitt, the co-author of "Freakonomics," and an economics professor at the University of Chicago cites research suggesting that more than 50 percent of job applicants lie on their resumes.
-Cover letters are notorious for embellishment and exaggeration.
+In fact, Steven D. Levitt, the co-author of Freakonomics, and an economics professor at the University of Chicago, cites research suggesting that more than 50 percent of job applicants lie on their resumes.
+In addition, cover letters are notorious for embellishment and exaggeration.

 An even larger portion of resumes is misleading.
-They embellish job responsibilities or change actual job titles.
-They blur dates so the employment record is difficult to follow and confirm.
+They may embellish job responsibilities or change actual job titles.
+They may even blur dates so the employment record is difficult to follow and confirm.

 - "Candidates, even at the highest seniority levels, are regularly embellishing their resumes.

 - 85% of survey respondents uncovered a lie or misrepresentation on a candidate’s resume or job application during the screening process – up from 66% five years ago.

 - 77% said screening uncovered an issue with a candidate’s background that would not have been caught otherwise.